vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

 5. Click "Generate New Key" to create an encryption key
 6. Copy the encryption key and share it securely (via Slack, email, etc.)
 7. Click "Create & Encrypt Note"
+8. **Email Notification**: The recipient(s) will automatically receive an email notification with:
+   - A direct link to access the secure note
+   - The expiration date and time
+   - Instructions on how to obtain the decryption key
-8. The note will be automatically updated in the panel every 10 seconds via background polling
+9. The note will be automatically updated in the panel every 10 seconds via background polling

 ### Viewing a Secure Note

-1. Open the secure note link
+1. Open the secure note link (from email notification or issue panel)
 2. Enter the decryption key
 3. View the message content
 4. Use "Copy and Close" to save the content and destroy the note
 5. The note will be automatically destroyed after viewing or when expired

+### Email Notifications

+The application automatically sends email notifications for important events:

+1. **When a Secure Note is Created**:
+   - Recipients receive an email with subject "🔐 A security note has been shared with you"
+   - The email includes a direct link to access the note
+   - The expiration date and time are clearly displayed
+   - Instructions on how to obtain the decryption key are provided

+2. **When a Secure Note Expires**:
+   - Recipients receive an email with subject "⚠️ A Secure Note has expired and was deleted"
+   - The email notifies that the note has been automatically deleted
+   - Instructions to contact the sender if access is still needed

+3. **When a Secure Note is Deleted**:
+   - Recipients receive an email with subject "🗑️ A Secure Note has been deleted"
+   - The email notifies that the creator has manually deleted the note
+   - Instructions to contact the sender if access is still needed

+**Note**: Email notifications are sent via Jira's notification system and will appear in the recipient's email inbox associated with their Jira account.

 ### Audit and History Pages